Exponential Dynamical Localization for Random Word Models

+EDL has several interesting physical consequences including exponential decay of the two point function in the ground state \cite{Aizenman_1998} and there is an interest in proving such results in physically relevant contexts such as the dimer and random polymer cases.
+Our results, however, when taken in conjunction with the over-diffusive behavior above illustrate that the strength of localization does not necessarily impact transport when the localization regime excludes critical energies.

-Another well-known example of random word models is the Anderson model.
-One of the central challenges in dealing with this model in full generality arises when there is a lack of the regularity of the single-site distribution.
-The absence of regularity was previously overcome using multi-scale analysis; first, in the Anderson setting \cite{ckm}, then in the dimer case \cite{germinetdimer,germinetdl}, and finally in random word models \cite{damanikword}.
+One of the central challenges in dealing with random word models is the lack of regularity of the single-site distribution.
+The absence of regularity is exactly what allows random word models to encompass singular Anderson models, random dimer models, and more generally, random polymer models.
+The issues presented by singularity were previously overcome using multi-scale analysis in various stages; first, in the Anderson setting \cite{ckm}, then in the dimer case \cite{germinetdimer,germinetdl}, and finally for random word models themselves in \cite{damanikword}.
 The multi-scale approach leads to weaker dynamical localization results than those where sufficient regularity of the single-site distribution allows one to instead appeal to the fractional moment method (e.g. \cite{elgartdl}, \cite{FMM}).
-In particular, EDL always follows in the framework of the fractional moment method, but of course regularity is required.
+In particular, EDL always follows in the framework of the fractional moment method and methodology in \cite{kunz1980spectre, Delyon1983OnedimensionalWE}, but of course regularity is required.

 Loosely speaking, the multi-scale analysis shows that the complement of the event where one has exponential decay of the Green's function has small probability.
 One of the consequences of this method is that while this event does have small probability, it can only be made sub-exponentially small.